 Making a Choice between Silent Mode or No Mode

 Another ‘soon to be relics’ of the past are noisy 3D printing pens which produce both heat and a whirling sound when functioning.
-Although stereoscopic pens are known for the noise they produce, advances in printing technology has ensured that most stereoscopic pens are now equipped with silent mode features to dampen noise.
+Although stereoscopic pens are known for the noise they produce, advances in printing technology have ensured that most stereoscopic pens are now equipped with silent mode features to dampen noise.

 A 3D printing pen with the following features; photo polymeric, silent, and equipped with a display screen should be your choice when purchasing a 3D printing pen.
 As for the cord or cordless issue, I believe the decision lies in your court for both serve you well depending on the discussed situations.